GatorCAT/AlleyCATUpload/README.md

 ```

 **NOTE:** This action requires the use of [Python](https://www.python.org/) in the action, and all the requirements for [Gator Gradle](https://github.com/GatorEducator/gatorgradle)
+**NOTE:** Currently does not work as intended.
+For the time being use the python implementation within your Github Action

 As denoted by the variable names within the `env`, you will need to add Organization, or repository, *secrets* to securely use this code within a public repo.
 Otherwise these values can be replaced with the required values.